Louie Barry: Aston Villa

-In January 2020 he held talks with Aston Villa, signing for them later that month for a fee of £880,000, which could rise to £3.5m with add-ons.
+In January 2020, he held talks with Aston Villa, signing for them later that month for a fee of £880,000, which could rise to £3.5m with add-ons.
 Barry signed a three-year contract, as this is the maximum allowed for a player of his age – with an agreement of an automatic further three years at the end of that.
 He made his debut for the club's U23 team on 23 January, shortly before he was officially unveiled by the Midlands club.
 He came on to score the equaliser in a 2–1 win over Cardiff City.
 In June he spent time training with the Aston Villa first team, then made a first appearance in the EFL Trophy with the club's under-21 side four months later.

 On 8 January 2021, after ten of Villa's first-team players tested positive for COVID-19, Barry was selected to make his debut in the FA Cup third round against Liverpool.
 Barry scored to equalise the game at 1–1, before Liverpool went on to win 4–1.
-Barry's performance prompted the Liverpool manager, Jürgen Klopp, to refer to the youngster as "Little Jamie Vardy" The goal was voted 'Goal of the Round' by BBC Sport readers.
-On 24 May, Barry was part of the Aston Villa U18 squad that won the FA Youth Cup, beating Liverpool U18s 2–1 in the final.
-On 7 July, Villa announced that they had exercised an option in Barry's contract to automatically extend it until 2024.
+Barry's performance prompted the Liverpool manager, Jürgen Klopp, to refer to the youngster as "Little Jamie Vardy".
+The goal was voted 'Goal of the Round' by BBC Sport readers.
+On 24 May 2021, Barry was part of the Aston Villa under-18 squad that won the FA Youth Cup, beating Liverpool U18s 2–1 in the final.
+On 7 July 2021, Villa announced that they had exercised an option in Barry's contract to automatically extend it until 2024.

-Ipswich Town loan
+Loans to Ipswich Town and Swindon Town

 On 6 August 2021, Barry signed for League One side Ipswich Town on a season-long loan.
-He made his debut on 10 August, in a 1–0 EFL Cup defeat to Newport County.
+He made his debut on 10 August 2021, in a 1–0 EFL Cup defeat to Newport County.
 He made his Football League debut four days later in a 2–1 defeat at Burton Albion.
 After finding game time limited at Ipswich, Barry returned to Villa in January, having made 6 appearances during his loan.

-Swindon Town loan

 On 28 January 2022, Barry signed for League Two side Swindon Town on loan for the remainder of the season.
-He made his debut on 1 February, as a second half substitute in a 1–1 draw against Crawley Town.
+He made his debut on 1 February 2022, as a second-half substitute in a 1–1 draw against Crawley Town.
 On 19 February, he scored his first senior league goal, in a 3–0 away victory over Carlisle United.

-Milton Keynes Dons loan
+Loans to Milton Keynes Dons and Salford City

 On 12 July 2022, Barry joined League One club Milton Keynes Dons until the end of the 2022–23 season.
 He made his debut on 30 July 2022 as a 61st-minute substitute in a 1–0 defeat away to Cambridge United.

-Salford City loan

 On 30 January 2023, Barry had his Milton Keynes Dons loan terminated, to facilitate a loan move to Salford City until the end of the season.